Superior Turbinate Atrophy

 In some cases, medications may be prescribed to help manage symptoms of superior turbinate atrophy.
 These may include:

-1. Nasal Steroid Sprays: These sprays reduce inflammation in the nasal passages and can help relieve congestion and other symptoms.
+1. Nasal Sprays: These sprays reduce inflammation in the nasal passages and can help relieve congestion and other symptoms.

 3. Decongestants: Oral or nasal decongestants can help shrink swollen nasal tissues and improve airflow.